United States Army Air Corps: Expansion of the Air Corps

 The acceleration of the expansion programs resulted in an Air Corps of 156 installations of all types and 100,000 men by the end of 1940.
 Twenty civilian flight schools and eight technical training schools were contracted to provide additional training facilities, and on 10 August 1940, Pan American Airways was contracted to provide meteorological and navigation training at Coral Gables, Florida, until military schools could be established.

 The first delivery of B-17Es took place in November 1941.
 Two-thirds of all Air Corps officers were second lieutenants whose flying experience consisted of their flight training.
 The Air Corps had 17 major installations and four depots, and most of its 76 airfields were co-located at civil airports or were small strips on Army posts.

 Procurement of aircraft remained a significant problem for the Air Corps until the eve of war, because of diversion of production to the Allies.
 On 16 May 1940, with the fall of France imminent, President Roosevelt delivered an address to Congress calling for a supplemental appropriation of nearly a billion dollars and the manufacture of 50,000 aircraft a year for the armed forces (36,500 of them for the Air Corps).
-Eighteen months later the AAF still had only 3,304 combat aircraft (only 1,024 overseas), and 7,024 non-combat aircraft, of which 6,594 were trainers.
+Eighteen months later, in November 1941 (immediately before the U.S. entered the war), the AAF still had only 3,304 combat aircraft (only 1,024 overseas), and 7,024 non-combat aircraft, of which 6,594 were trainers.
 Its command staff increased in October 1940 to 24 with the addition of 15 new general officer billets.
 By June 1941, when the Air Corps became part of the AAF, it had 33 general officers, including four serving in observer roles to the Royal Air Force.